 Leaders want TPP to become a reality

-LIMA: Leaders from the 12 Trans Pacific Partnership (TPP) signatory countries, including Malaysia, want the trade pact to become a reality and only look at other options if the United States decides against the initiative, says Prime Minister Datuk Seri Najib Tun Razak .
+LIMA, Peru: Leaders from the 12 Trans Pacific Partnership (TPP) signatory countries, including Malaysia, want the trade pact to become a reality and will only look at other options if US decides against the initiative, says Prime Minister Datuk Seri Najib Tun Razak.

-At a meeting held on the sidelines of the Asia Pacific Economic Cooperation (APEC) Leaders Meeting on Saturday, chaired by US President Barack Obama, all countries were in consensus that the TPP should go on.
+At a meeting held on the sidelines of the Asia Pacific Economic Cooperation (APEC) Leaders Meeting during the weekend, chaired by US President Barack Obama, all countries were in consensus that the TPP should go on.

-The TPP is a free trade initiative which involves the APEC economies of Australia, Brunei, Canada, Chile, Malaysia, Mexico, New Zealand, Peru, Singapore, the United States, Vietnam and Japan.
+The TPP is a free trade initiative which involves the APEC economies of Australia, Brunei, Canada, Chile, Malaysia, Mexico, New Zealand, Peru, Singapore, the US, Vietnam and Japan.

 After six years of intensive negotiations, all TPP nations agreed for domestic legislature to be approved and for amendments to be made in Parliament to facilitate their country’s participation in the TPP, a sign of their commitment to make the pact a reality.